erikasan/comphys-2-project-1/README.md

 - I have not yet written a single comment.
 Reminder to myself: Get drunk (to ease the pain), then write comments.

 TODO Otherwise:
-- The whole result part
+- Most of the result part
 - Introduction
 - Abstract
 - Add the derivations we have as pdf to the appendix